DataTalksClub/machine-learning-zoomcamp/04-evaluation/04-precision-recall.md

 $$P = \cfrac{TP}{TP + FP}$$

-**Recall** measures the fraction of correctly identified postive instances.
+**Recall** measures the fraction of correctly identified positive instances.
 It considers parts of the **positive and negative classes** (TP and FN - second row of confusion table).
 The formula of this metric is presented below:

 $$R = \cfrac{TP}{TP + FN}$$